ARMmbed/mbed-os/targets/TARGET_WICED/WICED.md

 ## Download the WICED SDK

-The full instructions to download the WICED SDK with Advantech's patches can be found on the Advantech's Wiki: http://ess-wiki.advantech.com.tw/view/WISE-1530_SDK
+You can find the full instructions to download the WICED SDK with Advantech's patches on Advantech's Wiki: http://ess-wiki.advantech.com.tw/view/WISE-1530_SDK

-To get the WICED SDK, download WICED-Studio-5.2.0 for your platform here: https://community.cypress.com/community/wiced-wifi/wiced-wifi-documentation
+To get the WICED SDK, download WICED-Studio-5.2.0 for your platform: https://community.cypress.com/community/wiced-wifi/wiced-wifi-documentation

 Once downloaded, move the WICED SDK folder into `targets/TARGET_WICED`.

 For the WISE1530, download the patch from Advantech:
-WM-BN-BM-22_SDK_5.1.x_platform_patch.zip
+`WM-BN-BM-22_SDK_5.1.x_platform_patch.zip`

 Once downloaded, copy the contents into `targets/TARGET_WICED/WICED`.

 ## Modify the WICED SDK to support Mbed OS's build tools

-1. Remove these files as they are unnecessary and very large:
+1. Remove these files because they are unnecessary and large:
    - `targets/TARGET_WICED/WICED/tools`
    - `targets/TARGET_WICED/WICED/build`
    - `targets/TARGET_WICED/WICED/apps`